Africa dangerously behind in global race for virus gear

 JOHANNESBURG — Africa’s coronavirus cases have surged 43% in the past week but its countries are dangerously behind in the global race for scarce medical equipment.
 Ten nations have no ventilators at all.

-Outbid by richer countries, and not receiving medical gear from top aid donor the United States, African officials scramble for solutions as virus cases climb past 27,000.
-Even in the best scenario, the United Nations says 74 million test kits and 30,000 ventilators will be needed by the continent's 1.3 billion people this year.
+Outbid by richer countries, and not receiving medical gear from top aid donor the United States, African officials scramble for solutions as reported virus cases have climbed past 27,000.
+Even in the best scenario, the United Nations says 74 million test kits and 30,000 ventilators will be needed by the continent’s 1.3 billion people this year.
 Very few are in hand.

 “We are competing with the developed world,” said John Nkengasong, director of the Africa Centers for Disease Control and Prevention.
 “The very future of the continent will depend on how this matter is handled.”